What is the Living Building Challenge?

 Petal Certification: Certain projects may run into complications attaining all the Petals.
 In this case, they may opt to obtain three to six of the petals without attaining full certification.

-Zero Energy: In early 2017, ILFI recently partnered with the New Buildings Institute in Portland, Ore., to revamp its Net Zero Energy certification program.
+Zero Energy: In early 2017, ILFI partnered with the New Buildings Institute in Portland, Oregon, to revamp its Net Zero Energy certification program.
 To qualify, a building must produce at least as much clean energy as all the energy it uses over the course of a full year.
 It’s the only certification program that targets this net zero energy for buildings.

 Living Product Challenge: LPC was designed to encourage the development of regenerative products, much as LBC is intended to encourage the construction of regenerative buildings.
 It’s structured around the same seven petals as LBC but many of the imperatives are different.
 As with LPC, products can go for full certification or petal certification.
 As of June 2017, the relatively new program had certified eight products — which included building materials, furnishings and one consumer product — a skateboard.